Skip to content

 • vxlan encapsulation

-Dedicated load balancers managed by Safespring are used to direct traffic to the control plane api and worker nodes.
-The cluster is provisioned with dedicated IPv4 addresses, ensuring control plane traffic stays isolated from worker node traffic.
+Dedicated load balancers managed by Safespring are used to direct traffic to both the control plane API and worker nodes.
+The cluster is provisioned by default with a single dedicated IPv4 addresses address shared across control plane and worker traffic.

 When nodes get added or removed from the cluster, the load balancers will automatically be updated.